Utterly Voice icon image Utterly Voice

 • "mouse middle click"

-Mouse Go To
+Mouse Go To link icon

 If you know the pixel coordinates where you want to your mouse to be, you can use the "mouse go to" command to move the mouse there.
 For example, you can say "mouse go to one hundred other three hundred".
 This command is rarely useful on it's own, but if you frequently click in the same location on the screen, you can create custom commands that use the same functionality to click a location on the screen without having to provide the coordinates.
 For example, you could create a command called "click start menu" that requires no arguments.
 See the Customize documentation for help.